ThoughtWorks-DPS/circleci-infra-aws/README.md

 Tools and packages used in infrastructure pipelines managing AWS.

 Primary packages include:
-- terraform, tflint, tfsec, checkov, driftctl
+- terraform, tflint, tfsec, trivy, checkov, driftctl
 - python & awscli/boto3
 - awspec, inspec, bats
 - docker, gren

 See Relase Notes for detailed information about changes and updates.

-See thet psk [circleci-remote-docker](https://github.com/ThoughtWorks-DPS/circleci-remote-docker) iamge repository for details image signing and sbom verification used by all twdps PSK executor images.
+See the psk [circleci-remote-docker](https://github.com/ThoughtWorks-DPS/circleci-remote-docker) image repository for details image signing and sbom verification used by all twdps PSK executor images.